adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 ## Summary

 SPAs are meant to provide a better experience.
-It is therefore ironic that SPAs require significantly more development effort with a result that is detrimental to the user experience.
+It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user experience.
+Javascript is never going to do it better than the browser!
 Websites can still have rich-user interfaces without cramming the entire site into one document.
-All of the issues described in this article arise due to the choice of architecting a website as as an SPA.

 Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures.
-Remember, **avoiding the SPA architecture avoids the pitfalls**.
+The issues described in this article are self-induced.
+Remember, **avoiding the SPA architecture avoids the issues**.

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>